Beware of unmarked spoilers

 - Hoist by His Own Petard: When Sebastian faces him again in 2, he takes his chainsaw, before subjecting The Sadist to a chainsaw death of his own.

 - Humanoid Abomination: Of all the monsters in the game, he looks the most human in appearance.
+Judging from concept art, he was even going to look even more human.

 - Lightning Bruiser: He runs almost as fast as Sebastian when he's sprinting despite being much taller and heavier.